modzel1990/front-end-play/README.md

 npm run lint
 ```

+### What I used to build it
+I've used Vue CLI and installed Vue.js 2 + Vue Router + Lint, I've also installed Bootstrap 5 via npm.

 ### Code version control and branch/development life-cycle
 I would use either typical git or git-flow.
 I am more onto using git-flow way though.
 We would have `master` and it's ideal latest copy `develop`